gp-repos/DockerCheatSheet/Info/docker-container.md

 Remove a container:

-    docker container rm mynginx
+    docker container rm my-container

 Display detailed information about a container:

-    docker container inspect mynginx

-Each subcommand has its own set of options and parameters.
-You can use the `docker container <subcommand> --help` command to see the options and parameters for a specific subcommand.

-Here are a few examples of using the `docker container` command:

-List all containers:

-    docker container ls

-Run a command in a new container:

-    docker container run -it --name my-container ubuntu bash

-Start a stopped container:

-    docker container start my-container

-Stop a running container:

-    docker container stop my-container

-Remove a container:

-    docker container rm my-container
+    docker container inspect my-container

 Fetch the logs of a container:

     docker container logs my-container

-Display detailed information about a container:

-    docker container inspect my-container

 Execute a command in a running container:

     docker container exec my-container ls /

-It has the following options or parameters:
+### Complete list of optional parameters of `docker container` command:

 -   `attach`: Attach local standard input, output, and error streams to a running container.
 -   `commit`: Create a new image from a container's changes.